smithy-lang/smithy-rs/design/src/docs/anatomy.md

     }
 ```

-To finalize the build and construct the complete service, `PokemonService`, each builder has a `build` method whose constraints list out all the requirements for composition:
+To finalize the build and construct the complete service, `PokemonService`, each builder has a `build` method whose bounds list out all the requirements for composition:

 ```rust
     /// Constructs a [`PokemonService`] from the arguments provided to the builder.